zogzog/cubicweb/doc/book/en/tutorials/base/create-cube.rst

  * render_entity_title

- * render_entity_metadata

  * render_entity_attributes

  * render_entity_relations

- * render_side_boxes

-Excepted side boxes, we can see all of them already in action in the blog entry view.
+We can see all of them already in action in the blog entry view.
 This is all described in more details in :ref:`primary_view`.

 We can for example add in front of the publication date a prefix specifying that the date we see is the publication date.